chris1111/Create-Install-Media/README.md

 Working Inside macOS Sierra and macOS High Sierra.
 ## ** Important **
 This does not work on a Core Storage Volumes
-You can not use the Post Installer Clover Package on an APFS volume!
+You can now using the Post Installer Clover Package on an APFS volume!

 For real Mac users, you have not used the Clover Bootloader, as simple as that.